arbythree/scoutaround-old/README.md

 ## Running the app locally

-This presumes you have Ruby 2.4.2 and Rails 5.1.6 or higher installed.
-If you don't, [RVM](http://rvm.io) is a good way to go.
+This presumes you have Ruby 2.4.2, Rails 5.1.6 or higher, and PostgreSQL installed.
+[RVM](http://rvm.io) is a good way to deal with Ruby versioning.
+You'll need a Postgres user (the code base uses "dev"; update database.yml for other usernames).

 Once done:

 ```
 bundle install